RileypDrummond/GWW/README.md

 ------------
 INSTRUCTIONS

+1) Download as zip by clicking on greem code drop down on the top right
-1) Copy files into folder
+2) Copy files into folder
-2) Set chrome to open pages on startup
+3) Set chrome to open pages on startup
-3) Click on a email template and it will automatically copy to clipboard
+4) Click on a email template and it will automatically copy to clipboard

 ------------
 CHANGELOG